sam-w-yellin/volatile-int-blog/content/posts/tuple-template-concepts/index.md

     >::value
 ```

 Now, we need to actually write our `SequenceHelper`.
 Remember, this thing's job is to bind a template parameter to the `std::index_sequence`'s parameter pack, and forward it to the `ElementsAreIntegralImpl` which actually checks if each element fulfills `std::integral`.
-The result of that concept should be stored in the struct's `::value` result.
-We can have the struct inherit from `bool_constant` so that it has a `::value` static data member.
-Something like this:
+We derive this struct from `std::bool_constant` so that it has a `::value` static data member.
+The value of the constant is set to the result of `ElementsAreIntegralImpl`:

 ```c++
 // base